Piotr-Motyl/FastBidder3.0/README.md

 ```

 **Detailed Parameter Scoring (within the 40% parameter weight)**
+**More detailed and proper calculation pattern will be adjusted after delivery  infrastructure and happy path.**
 The parameter_score is calculated from individual parameter weights:
 - **DN (Diameter)**: 30% - Exact match only
   - DN50 = DN50 → 100%